Toshmoney/Toshmoney/README.md

-- 👋 Hi, I’m Toshmoney
+- 👋 Hi, I’m Toshmoney.
+A fullstack software engineer with great experience both on Mobile app and web app development
 - 👀 I’m interested in Web and mobile app development
-- 🌱 I use python and JavaScript for my fullstack development.
+- 🌱 I use Java Spring Boot and JavaScript (MERN Stack) for my fullstack development.
 - 💞️ I’m looking forward to collaborate on any programming works
 - 📫 You can reach me on +2348103856846 or send mail to Abdulmaleeqomotosho@gmail.com